ArindamTripathi619/spotify-voice-assistant/README.md

 - 🎯 **Smart Fallback**: Automatic text mode when voice recognition fails
 - 🔊 **Enhanced Audio Processing**: Extended pause detection for natural speech
 - 💾 **Zero Configuration**: Saves voice settings automatically
+- **Log Rotation**: Log files are automatically rotated—no manual cleanup needed.
+Up to 5 log files of 1MB each are kept in `logs/`.

 ## 🎭 How It Works